NelsonTLima/NelsonTLima/readme.md

 ### Things i do for fun (code-wise):

+- Customizing VIM.
+_nothing against VS Code, i just thought that it would be nice to master something i could use in terminal._
+- Creating virtual machines.
+- Customizing my whole working envirognment.
-I have nothing against Visual Studio Code or any other IDE, but i use VIM.
-Mostly because it felt that if i learn to do things by the hardest path, or from scratch, i would become a better developer.
-I actually love to customize my ".vimrc", make my own shortcuts and writing custom syntax plugins as well.
-Also, i love how fast VIM is and, the most important, i love how badass i look proggramming at it.
-Also, i have lots of fun creating virtual machines and doing some experiments with those machines.
-And, even though i rather code backend over frontend, aesthetics is a really important part of my workflow.
-I love letting my envirognment as beautiful, simple and functional as i can.
-E.G. that\'s a typical view i have while coding:
+_Even though i rather code backend over frontend, aesthetics is a really important part of my workflow.
+I love letting it as beautiful, simple and functional as i can.
+E.G. that\'s a typical view i have while coding:_

 ![screenshot](/assets/screen.png)